flatironinstitute/CaImAn/docs/source/Installation.rst

    mamba install -c conda-forge --override-channels NEW_PACKAGE_NAME

-You will notice that any packages installed this way will mention, in their listing, that they’re from conda-forge, with none of them having a blank origin.
-If you fail to do this, differences between how packages are built in conda-forge versus the default conda channels may mean that some packages (e.g. OpenCV) stop working despite showing as installed.
+You will notice that any packages installed this way will mention, in their listing, that they're from conda-forge, with none of them having a blank origin.
+If you fail to do this, differences between how packages are built in conda-forge versus the default conda channels may mean that some packages (e.g., OpenCV) stop working despite showing as installed.